rayaneghilene/CUDA/README.md

 ## Credits
-This repository was created by GHILENE Rayane in collaboration.
+This repository was created by GHILENE Rayane.
 The labs were adapted from the course materials provided by Mr Larue Nicolas at ENSEA.

 ## License